massoncheg/forgejo-docs/user/actions.md

 similar: 'https://github.com/go-gitea/gitea/blob/main/docs/content/doc/usage/actions/faq.en-us.md https://docs.github.com/en/actions'
 ---

-`Forgejo Actions` provides continuous integration driven from the files in the `.forgejo/workflows` directory of a repository.
+`Forgejo Actions` provides Continuous Integration driven from the files in the `.forgejo/workflows` directory of a repository, with a web interface to show the results.
 The syntax and semantic of the `workflow` files will be familiar to people used to [GitHub Actions](https://docs.github.com/en/actions) but **they are not and will never be identical**.

 The following guide explains key **concepts** to help understand how `workflows` are interpreted, with a set of **examples** that can be copy/pasted and modified to fit particular use cases.

 # Quick start

 - Verify that `Enable Repository Actions` is checked in the `Repository` tab of the `/{owner}/{repository}/settings` page.
+If the checkbox does not show it means the administrator of the Forgejo instance did not activate the feature.
   ![enable actions](../../../../images/v1.20/user/actions/enable-repository.png)
 - Add the following to the `.forgejo/workflows/demo.yaml` file in the repository.
   ```yaml